 Just a few months before Snapchat's Spotlight update, we wrote an article on the top six TikTok competitors on the market... six!
 And now, there's yet another TikTok-style video sharing platform out there – Snapchat Spotlight.

 If you feel like it's getting hard to keep track of all the TikTok clones out there, you're certainly not alone.
 But Snapchat's new feature stands out from the rest, just due to its host platform alone.
 With around 250 million daily users, Snapchat comes with a massive audience already built in.

-Here's the full rundown of what Spotlight has to offer, how it sets itself apart from the alternatives, and how to make any content you want to share on the new platform.
+Here's the full rundown of what Spotlight has to offer, how it sets itself apart from the alternatives, and our best tips for how to make any content you want to share on the new platform.

 Spotlight In Brief

 Spotlight sets itself apart from all the other TikTok competitors out there because it uses all the features that Snapchat already had for recording and editing your content.
 All it does is provide a new place for your video Snaps to be posted!

 Think of it as a way to make your favorite video Snaps public, instead of being restricted to your friends.
 Previously, you may have posted them on Instagram or Twitter, where everyone is familiar with the caption "Snap saw it first."
 Now, you can just make it a Spotlight in the Snapchat app itself.
 Whenever you make a video Snap by recording a new clip, uploading one from your camera roll, or using a Snapchat Memory, Spotlight will be at the very top of your options after hitting Send.

 11 seconds maximum for recorded videos.
 It's the shortest of all the TikTok competitors, dipping below the 15-second limit of platforms like Byte and Likee.